hanxinif/MC-DDet/README.md

 ```

 ## :trophy: Results
-Our DFeS-DNet achieves excellent performance on NEU-DET dataset and is more lightweight and efficient.
+Our MC-DDet achieves excellent performance on NEU-DET dataset and is more lightweight and efficient.

 <img src="assets/experiment_1.png">